MTG EV Calculator

 Most EV calculators use simple rarity averages: divide the number of mythics in a set by the number of mythic slots and multiply by price.
 That approach ignores how booster packs are actually constructed.
 SpellBook uses probability-weighted sheet data from MTGJSON, which models the exact booster configuration for each product type.
 Each card's pull rate reflects its actual frequency on the print sheet, not a simplified rarity bucket.

 For pricing, SpellBook pulls TCGPlayer market prices, which are computed from completed sales rather than active listings.
-Listing-based averages get skewed by damaged copies, troll prices, and stale inventory that never sells.
+Listing-based averages get skewed by damaged copies, stale prices, and inventory that never sells.
 Market prices reflect what buyers are actually paying, giving you a grounded EV figure you can trust.

 SpellBook also calculates Sellable EV alongside full theoretical EV.
 Cards priced under $1 rarely sell at face value on TCGPlayer after fees and shipping.
 Sellable EV applies rarity-aware bulk pricing tiers to low-value cards, so the number you see reflects what you could realistically recoup from an opening, not just what the cards are theoretically worth.

 All of this runs daily across 500+ sets.
-Every morning at 9 AM UTC, SpellBook refreshes prices and recalculates EV for every tracked sealed product.
-You can view today's snapshot, compare it against last week, or browse the full EV history to spot trends over time.
+SpellBook refreshes prices and recalculates EV for tracked sealed products every day.
+You can view today's snapshot, compare it against last week, or browse EV history to spot trends over time.

 Why switch?